maximemoreillon/mongoose_crud_rest_api/README.md

 # Mongoose REST API
-A simple REST API for MongoDB using Mongoose
+A simple REST API for MongoDB using the Mongoose ORM

 ## API